 - Some nonprofits apply to become Community Housing Development Organizations (CHDOs) as they get a guaranteed 15% set aside of HOME funds but must meet certain requirements.

 - Georgia-based example: Georgia Department of Community Affairs will make $3 million in Community HOME Investments Partnership (CHIP) funding to nonprofits, local governments, and public housing authorities to provide housing rehabilitation of owner-occupied, single-family homes and new construction and reconstruction of affordable family housing units for sale to income-eligible homebuyers.
 7 total awards are planned with financial ceilings for the two priorities.

 - HOME can be layered with other federal programs to expand its impact:

-- Neighborhood Stabilization Program – Funding to states and cities that were hardest hit by foreclosures, abandoned properties and declining property values.
-Grants are distributed as a formula and supplements HUD’s CDBG appropriation to states and localities.
-Household income requirements and opportunities to provide new housing to persons with special needs available.
+- Neighborhood Stabilization Program – Funding to states and cities that were hardest hit by foreclosures, abandoned properties, and declining property values.
+Grants are distributed as a formula and supplement HUD’s CDBG appropriation to states and localities.
+Household income requirements and opportunities to provide new housing to persons with special needs are available.